eformsignen/eformsignen.github.io/help/chapter1.rst

 member information, recent input value, and date can be automatically filled in.
-Furthermore, eformsign allows users to easily manage companies' members and their permissions, configure detailed notifications settings for documents, and manage and utilize data entered in documents by extracting input data.
+Furthermore, eformsign allows users to easily manage companies' members and their permissions, configure detailed notification settings for documents, and manage and utilize data entered in documents by extracting input data.

 .. figure:: resources/main_feature.png